irinatu17/Art-of-Tea/README.md

 `python3 manage.py migrate`
 5. Load the data fixtures(**categories**, **products**, **itinerary**, **itinerary_items**) in that order into the database using the following command:
 `python3 manage.py loaddata <fixture_name>`
-6. Create a superuser to have an access to the the admin panel(you need to follow the instructions then and insert username,email and password):
+6. Create a superuser to have an access to the the admin panel (you need to follow the instructions then and insert username, email and password):
 `python3 manage.py createsuperuser`
 7. You will now be able to run the application using the following command:
 `python3 manage.py runserver`